acrolinx/sdk-js/README.md

 # acrolinx-api-js
-NPM to talk to Acrolinx
+NPM Module to talk to Acrolinx